Bananapus/juice-sdk-v4/README.md

 ### Working with data

 The Juicebox contracts use [fixed-point representations](https://medium.com/cementdao/fixed-point-math-in-solidity-616f4508c6e8) of data extensively.
 To make this data easier to work with, Juice SDK uses [`fpnum`](https://github.com/peeldao/fpnum) for common Juicebox datatypes.
-These include Reserved Percent, Redemption Rate, Weight, Decay Percent and so on.
+These include Reserved Percent, Cash Out Tax Rate, Weight, Weight Cut Percent and so on.
 See [`utils/data.ts`](./packages/core/src/utils/data.ts) for a full reference to all available data types.

 ## Development